junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch/2025-03-19-SPN-Glimpses-4-1.md

 Cas is still by his side, but his shape is deforming like a terrible animation clip showing a character made of rubber being stretched and squeezed, pulling apart.

 "Dean."
 Cas's mouth moves, all the while his head starts moving away from the body, involuntarily, so are the arms and legs.
 His body is stretched thin and long, then the limbs are torn from the torso.
-Wings stretching out from his shoulder blades, only to be torn down one after another, feathers flying.
-His eyes blinks confusedly, not showing pain, just confused, looking at Dean like that's the only thing he can think of doing.
+Wings stretching out from his shoulder blades, only to be torn down one after another, feathers flying in a mess.
+His eyes blink confusedly, not pain, just confused, looking at Dean like that's the only thing he can think of doing.
+Still deep blue.

 "No, no, no, no, Cas!
-No --" Dean reaches for the pieces that would have made the whole Cas, grasping a feather or a fragment, but each piece is just splitting into smaller units right in front of his eyes.
-He can do nothing but to watch this horror show unfolding, watching Cas slowly, structurally, becomes a big pile of flesh and bones and feathers and fabric.
+No --" Dean reaches for the pieces that would have made the whole Cas, grasping a feather or a cloth fragment, but each piece is just splitting into smaller units right in front of his eyes.
+He can do nothing but to watch this horror show unfolding, watching Cas slowly, structurally, becomes a big pile of flesh and bones and feathers and fabric floating in the space.

 Never has he ever seen a more terrifying horror movie.

 Dean covers his mouth with his hands, choking down the petrified yell in the throat.
 Cold sweat streaming down his forehead, his lips and throat too dry and tight, he can't breathe.

 It has been forever since he has to experience a sense of fear like this.
-The last time is when his Mom burning on the ceiling.
+The last time is when Sam having a fresh deep stab on his back then lying lifelessly on the ground, the time before is when his Mom burning on the ceiling.

 And then, like time reverses itself, Cas is put back.
-Fingernails back onto fingertips, fingers to hands, hands to arms, arms to the body.
-The invisible hand pieces him together like placing puzzle pieces, returning Cas to him.
-But with things here and there off.
-The two hands are switched, the legs are in odd angles, the left eye is in the place where the mouth should be, mouth at ear's.
+Nails back onto fingertips, fingers to hands, hands to arms, arms to the body.
+Some invisible force pieces him together like placing puzzle pieces, returning Cas to him.
+But with things here and there off, features and organs misplaced.
+The two hands are swapped, the legs are in odd angles, the left eye is in the place where the mouth should be, mouth at ear's.
+A figure coming out of Picasso's painting.

 Dean gasps in terror.
 His throat can't squeeze a single syllable of word out, not even it is "Cas" that he wants to say.